sciabarra/AgileSites/Install.md

 This will complete the installation of the framework.

-You can now create a new site following the [tutorial](Tutorial.md) or import the demo site.
+You can now create a new site following the [tutorial](http://www.agilesites.org/tutorial/) or go on this document to learn how to import the demo site.

 **NOTE**: You can use `wcs-setup-online silent` and `wcs-setup-online silent` to skip informative GUI messages (if you are installing in a server without a GUI)